 Out director Jamie Babbit is busy these days.
-Her new film The Quiet began opening in theaters this month, and she's currently at work on directing Power Up's first feature film, The Itty Bitty Titty Committee.
-But before all this, she wrote and directed the 1999 cult hit But I'm a Cheerleader, a comedic look at the lunacy that is gay rehabilitation — think ex-gay movement at summer camp.
+Her new film The Quiet began opening in theaters this month, and she’s currently at work on the feature film The Itty Bitty Titty Committee.
+But before all this, she wrote and directed the 1999 cult hit But I’m a Cheerleader, a comedic look at the lunacy that is gay rehabilitation — think ex-gay movement at summer camp.

 The movie focuses on Megan (Natasha Lyonne), a high school cheerleader who is suspected by her friends and family of being — gasp! — a lesbian.
 One afternoon Megan comes home to face her very own intervention, during which she vehemently denies being gay (she is a cheerleader, after all).
 The evidence, however, is stacked against her.
 She eats tofu, decorates her room with a Melissa Etheridge poster and Georgia O’Keefe bedding, and she does not like to make out with her football player boyfriend.